-Olympia Benefits deals with 100,000+ claims in a month.
+Olympia Benefits processes 100,000+ claims per year.
 Most claims go through with no problem.
 However, some claims end up rejected.
 If this happens to you, don't worry, you can still resubmit and get reimbursed... simply read the reason why your claim was rejected and make the amendments.
 Here's the 9 most common reasons for a rejected claim (on a HSA eligible expense) and how you can resolve it.

 We suggest that you always ask your service provider for an invoice or let them know that you are on a health and dental plan.
 Typically, they will know what to do and provide you with the correct information (type of service, list of services performed, price, date of service, indication of payment, etc.) in order to ensure your claim is smooth and efficient.

 Top 9 Reasons a Claim is Rejected:

 1. The receipt does not indicate the fee has been paid

 Solution: Obtain a new receipt showing the payment.

 Solution: Obtain a new receipt showing the date of service.

 Solution: Obtain a new receipt showing a breakdown of treatment relating to the payment